 The Dodd-Frank Act requires that, after the transfer of its responsibilities to the Bureau on July 21, 2011, the Board of Governors fund the Bureau in an amount not to exceed a fixed percentage of the total operating expenses of the System as reported in the Board of Governor's 2009 annual report, which totaled \$4.98 billion.
-After 2013, the amount will be adjusted annually in accordance with the provisions of the Dodd-Frank Act.
-The percentage of total operating expenses of the System for the years ended December 31, 2020 and 2019 was 13.97 percent (\$695.9 million) and 13.63 percent (\$678.9 million), respectively.
+After 2013, the amount is adjusted annually in accordance with the provisions of the Dodd-Frank Act.
+The percentage of total operating expenses of the System for the years ended December 31, 2021 and 2020 was 14.41 percent (\$717.5 million) and 13.97 percent (\$695.9 million), respectively.
 The Bank's assessment for Bureau funding is reported as "Operating expenses: Assessments: Bureau of Consumer Financial Protection" in the Statements of Operations.